uyfresh/BEWD_DC_JAN2015/class13/INSTRUCTOR/intro_to_apis.md

 All data sent via HTTP are strings.
 Unfortunately, what we really want to pass between web applications is *structured data*, as in: native arrays and hashes.
 Thus, native data structures can be *serialized* into a string representation of the data.
 This string can be transmitted, and then parsed back into data by another web agent.
 There are two major serialized data formats:

 * **JSON** stands for "JavaScript Object Notation", and has become a universal standard for serializing native data structures for transmission.
-It's light-weight, easy to read, and quick to parse.
+It is light-weight, easy to read, and quick to parse.

 ```
 {